conma293/CRTP/#Commands Ref.md

 This gives us the NTLM hash of the Root Domain Administrator account and access to the Enterprise Admins group.

+Note: if you have privs you can turn a machine into unconstrained delegation by setting the ACL to perform this attack!
 * * *

 #### Across Forests - Inter-Forest Trust